-Molds that contain actions, such as slides and moveable inserts, need convenient lubrication points, so they can be maintained on a routine basis.
+Molds that contain actions, such as slides and moveable inserts, need convenient lubrication points to be maintained on a routine basis.

-Molds designed for high-volume production should feature grooves that hold grease in place as well as guides to increase grease efficiency.
+Molds designed for high-volume production should feature grooves that hold the grease in place and guide to increase grease efficiency.

 How to Weld injection mold

-Welding repairs minor imperfections such as cracks, dent, and chipped areas,however, welding can sometimes be used to make an area more shaped, requiring a small amount of engineering.
+Welding repairs minor imperfections such as cracks, dent, and chipped areas; however, welding can sometimes make an area more shaped, requiring a small amount of engineering.